workjs/workjs/modules/docserver/doc/construction.md

 store - under construction) and work-user (user management - under construction).

 Each route definition also can specify some middleware functionality to be used with this route.
-Available middleware provides functions for logging, postgresql database access, session support, authentication and form parsing.
+Available middleware provide functions for logging, postgresql database access, session support, authentication and form parsing.